-Join Scott Simpson for an in-depth discussion in this video Introducing AppleScript Editor, part of Up and Running with AppleScript.
+Join Scott Simpson for an in-depth discussion in this video Introducing AppleScript Editor, part of Learning AppleScript.

 The AppleScript Editor application comes with OS X, and it's what I'll be using to demonstrate AppleScript in this course.
 It lives inside the Applications folder, inside the Utilities folder, under AppleScript Editor.
 If you're on a Mac with an iCloud account, you might see a different start up window.
 AppleScript Editor has created a brand new empty file for me.
 If you don't see one, you can go to File and press New.
 First, let's take a look at the top portion of the editor window.
 There's buttons here to control the script.
 First, there's Record, which let's you record actions that get translated into AppleScript, and I'll go into that in more depth later on.